ACCOUNTING ENTRIES

 3. Department and general managers are concerned about measurements relating to matters falling within their individual responsibilities.

-4. Shareholders (actual and prospectively are interested in their earnings (current & future) out of which dividend can be paid, the security of dividend (dividend cover) return on their investment (yield ) etc.
+4. Shareholders (actual and prospective) are interested in their earnings (current & future) out of which dividend can be paid, the security of dividend (dividend cover), return on their investment (yield), etc.

-5. External interested parties include loan creditors, for example debenture holders who are concerned that the company is solvent and there is adequate cover for their interest trade creditors (actual and prospective) who want to be assured that the company is both solvent and liquid, that is it has adequate cash or cash convertible resources to metal current liabilities as they fall due to financial statement analysis consists of applying any tools and techniques to financial statement (other relevant data to obtain useful information).
-This information is shown as significant relationship between data and trends in those data assessing the company, past performance and current financial position.
+5. External interested parties include loan creditors, for example debenture holders who are concerned that the company is solvent and there is adequate cover for their interest; trade creditors (actual and prospective) who want to be assured that the company is both solvent and liquid, that is, it has adequate cash or cash convertible resources to meet current liabilities as they fall due.
+Financial statement analysis consists of applying any tools and techniques to financial statements (and other relevant data) to obtain useful information.
+This information is shown as significant relationships between data and trends in those data assessing the company’s past performance and current financial position.

 The information shows the results or consequences of prior management decisions.
-In addition, the information is used to make predictions that many users of financial statements.
+In addition, the information is used to make predictions that many users of financial statements rely on.

-In financial statement analysis, it is drawn that there are certain important relationships. (expressed by means of RATIOS) between items within the trading A/C, the profit & loss A/C and balance sheet between the items of one statement and another, ratio analysis is a further helping hand to the interested parties of accounting information in marking their rational decisions.
+In financial statement analysis, it is drawn that there are certain important relationships (expressed by means of RATIOS) between items within the trading A/C, the profit & loss A/C and balance sheet, and between the items of one statement and another.
+Ratio analysis is a further helping hand to the interested parties of accounting information in making their rational decisions.

 CATEGORIES OF ACCOUNTING RATIOS

 Normally classified according to the aspects of business they are designed to highlight.
-These aspect fall under the following categories.-
+These aspects fall under the following categories:

-• Financial soundness and stability, short & long terms.
+• Financial soundness and stability, short & long term.
 During the short term, the interest is liquidity and during the long term the interest is solvency.

 • Profitability and return on equity or assets.